-But, with thousands of straightforward themes available, how do you know which one to choose?
-It’s worth being tactical before you choose the theme of your WooCommerce website.
+But, with thousands of specific themes available, how do you know which one to choose?
+It’s worth being tactical before you decide on the theme of your WooCommerce website.
 Why?
-Because the right theme will be easy to use, appealing to your audience, and helping you build your brand.
+Because the suitable theme will be easy to use, appeal to your audience, and help you build your brand.

-Many WordPress themes come with all kinds of colors, sophisticated layouts, flashy animations, etc. While sometimes you may need all that stuff, you might find yourself looking for simplicity in most cases.
-Search for a theme that has a layout design that helps you to sustain your main objective.
+Many WordPress themes come with different color palettes, sophisticated layouts, flashy animations, etc. While sometimes you may need all that stuff, you might find yourself looking for simplicity in most cases.
+So search for a theme with a layout design that helps you sustain your main objective.
 It needs to look decent but without sacrificing usability and ease.

 Make sure the presentation style of the theme is not overly complicated.
-The web design aims to help users find the information they need and help site owners achieve their objectives simultaneously.
+The web design aims to help users find the information they need and simultaneously help site owners achieve their objectives.

-Regardless of what theme you end up choosing, it’s important to remember a couple of key aspects when you’re customizing and adjusting your theme:
+Regardless of what theme you end up choosing, it’s important to remember a couple of crucial aspects when you’re customizing and adjusting your theme:

-- Create an easy to use and customizable check-out cart
+- Create an easy-to-use and customer check-out process.

-Now that we’ve cleared that out of the way, it’s time we move on to the next thing to consider when customizing your product page. 👇
+Now that we’ve cleared that out of the way, we move on to the next thing to consider when customizing your product page. 👇

 3. Website Layout and Design

-You might think that once you choose a theme for your website, your job is done.
-Well, think again because this is where the good part starts.
+You might think that your job is done once you choose a theme for your website.
+Well, think again because this is where the fun stuff begins.

-While it’s wonderful to use an all-pimped and ready WooCommerce theme, we do recommend customizing the features and the way they’re displayed because this will only strengthen your brand’s image and meet your clients’ needs.
+While it’s terrific to use an all-pimped and ready WooCommerce theme, we recommend customizing the features and the way they’re displayed because this will only strengthen your brand’s image and meet your clients’ needs.

-For example, if you’re in the clothing industry and sell clothing items, your customers are most likely to expect attractive photos of your products and a visually attractive homepage.
+For example, if you’re in the clothing industry and sell clothing items, your customers will likely expect attractive photos of your products and a visually attractive homepage.
 If what they get instead is lots of text and the need to scroll repeatedly to find the information they’re looking for, they will most probably feel frustrated and leave your website in the dust.

-On the flip side, if you’re selling digital services, such as marketing copywriting guides or courses, your customers will most likely want to read educational and informative texts.
+On the flip side, if you’re selling digital services, such as marketing copywriting guides or courses, your customers will want to read educational and informative texts.
 Hence, they know what you’re offering.

-Once a customer has added items to their cart, and they’re ready to make a purchase, they’ll first open the cart, then choose to proceed to checkout, and lastly, they’ll be pointed to the checkout tab where they can finalize their purchase.
+Once a customer has added items to their cart, and they’re ready to make a purchase, they’ll first open the cart, then choose to proceed to checkout, and lastly, they’ll be pointed to the checkout tab to finalize their purchase.

-There are a couple of things you might want to remember when customizing your checkout cart:
+There are a couple of things you might want to remember when customizing the checkout cart:

-- Payment methods: make sure you include all accepted payment methods, such as credit card, bank transfer, cash on delivery, and so on.
+- Payment methods: make sure you include all accepted payment methods, such as credit card, bank transfer, cash on delivery, etc.

-- Taxes and shipping and whether you distribute your goods overseas or not.
+- Taxes and shipping: make sure they are visible, and people can calculate them whether you distribute your goods overseas or not.

-Don’t forget that your site’s checkout page should be quick and streamlined, while also allowing consumers to connect with your brand and review your terms and policies.
+Don’t forget that your checkout page should be quick and streamlined while allowing consumers to connect with your brand and review your terms and policies.
 Feel free to read our article to learn about different product variations, how you can customize your page, and include all necessary information.

 5. Plan your Shipping and Product Delivery

 In eCommerce, an efficient and scalable shipping strategy is crucial.
-You can sell fantastic goods, you can recruit brilliant marketing consultants to help you reach the right audience, and you can have a gorgeous website, but none of that counts unless you’re able to provide consumers with a wonderful and reliable product delivery experience.
+You can sell fantastic goods, recruit brilliant marketing consultants to help you reach the right audience, and have a gorgeous website.
+Still, none of that counts unless you can provide consumers with a beautiful and reliable product delivery experience.

 There are quite a few things worth mentioning here.
 First, as we discussed above, with payment configurations, it’s best to customize the shipping elements of your store before adding any items or making specific changes because negotiating better delivery rates or even establishing an extension can take some time and commitment.

-The approach here will be different depending on whether you’re selling digital services or physical products.
+The approach will be different depending on whether you’re selling digital services or physical products.

-If you’re using WooCommerce to sell digital goods and services, this won’t take up too much of your time because you don’t need to send any physical items, you’ll just need to set up the products as digital ones and eliminate the shipping options.
+If you’re using WooCommerce to sell digital goods and services, this won’t take up too much of your time because you don’t need to send any physical items; you’ll need to set up the products as digital ones and eliminate the shipping options.

 On the other hand, if you’re using WooCommerce to sell physical items, then there are several things to consider: